I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_ndk_performance_counters.md

 The number of established connections with  an error before a consumer disconnected the connection.
 In a bitmask of counters, this is counter 3.

-`CQError`

-The number of <i>RDMA</i> completion queue (CQs) that went into an error state.
-In a bitmask of counters, this is counter 25.

-`RDMAInFrames`

-The number, in frames,  of layer two frames that carry incoming <i>RDMA</i> traffic.
-In a bitmask of counters, this is counter 28.

-`RDMAInOctets`

-The number of bytes  for all incoming <i>RDMA</i> traffic.
-This should include additional layer two protocol overhead.
-In a bitmask of counters, this is counter 26.

-`RDMAOutFrames`

-The number, in frames,  of layer two frames that carry outgoing <i>RDMA</i> traffic.
-In a bitmask of counters, this is counter 29.

-`RDMAOutOctets`
+`ActiveConnection`

-The number of bytes  for all outgoing <i>RDMA</i> traffic.
-This should include additional layer two protocol overhead.
-In a bitmask of counters, this is counter 27.
+The number of  active <i>RDMA</i> connections.
+In a bitmask of counters, this is counter 4.

 `Reserved01`